 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Genetics Counselor that make less than that salary.
 For example 50% of the people who perform the job of Genetics Counselor are expected to make less than the median.

 Provides genetic counseling to individuals and families at risk for hereditary disorders.
 Assesses recurrence risks and recommends medical or genetic testing based on analysis of the risk, benefit, and cost.
 Reviews implications with the patient and provides crisis intervention regarding unexpected genetic conditions.
 Educates physicians and health professionals and ensures appropriate patient referral and care.
-Requires a master's degree, must be board certified or eligible for certification by the American Board of Genetic Counseling or American Board of Medical Genetics, and 2-4 years of experience in the field or in a related area.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A degree of creativity and latitude is required.
+Requires a master's degree, must be board certified or eligible for certification by the American Board of Genetic Counseling or American Board of Medical Genetics,.
 Typically reports to a manager or director.
+Years of experience may be unspecified.
+Certification and/or licensing in the position's specialty is the main requirement.
 View full job description